 Step 3: This will open a new Advanced Security Settings window.
 Here, in the top section, right below the Name section, click on the Change option in the Owner section.

-Step 5: After you have selected the username and are back to the Advanced screen, two new checkmark options will appear, “Replace owner on sub containers and objects” and “Replace all child object permission entries with inheritable permission entries from this object“, which I have shown in the screenshot below.
-Select both these options, then click the Apply button, followed by the Ok button.
+Step 5: After you have selected the username and are back to the Advanced screen, two new check mark options will appear, “Replace owner on sub containers and objects” and “Replace all child object permission entries with inheritable permission entries from this object“, which I have shown in the screenshot below.
+Select both these options, then click on OK.
+Again Click on OK for the Prompt which just Popped Up.

 Now, close down all the windows, and try to set folder permissions again.
 This step will most probably solve the problem, and you won’t get the Failed to Enumerate Objects in the Container error.
 In case you do, there is one more thing that you can try.